Battle Bears Gold

 Battle Bears Gold was a third-person shooter multiplayer video game developed by SkyVu, a company based in Omaha, Nebraska.
 It was first released on May 24, 2013 on the App Store and Google Play.
 The game was later released for Android on June 3, 2013 and Windows through the Windows Store later that year.
 It features 11 different 'classes' battling in 5 different game modes.
 In a FAQ for their new game Battle Bears Heroes, SkyVu stated that Battle Bears Gold was discontinued because of outdated code and deprecated server technologies, and noted that a remastered version of the game is planned for the studio’s development roadmap.

 Gameplay

 Battle Bears Gold was a first-person shooter game featuring cartoon-styled bears in various roles across 11 different classes, battling on various game maps.
 The eleven playable characters were Oliver (Soldier), B-1000 (Assault), Riggs (Heavy), Wil (Chub Scout), Huggable (Huggable), Astoria (Sniper), Graham (Engineer), Tillman (Demolition), Botch (Assassin), Saberi (Combat Tech), and Sanchez (Arbiter).
 Players competed in different game modes, each with its own objectives.
 The game received multiple accolades from the "Best App Ever" awards and was reviewed and covered by outlets such as Slide To Play.
-At its peak, it served as SkyVu's flagship title and was supported through in-app purchases, including “joules,” which could also be earned through gameplay, and “gas cans,” which had to be purchased.
+At its peak, it served as SkyVu's flagship title and was supported through in-app purchases, including “joules,” which could also be earned through gameplay, and “gas cans,” which could be either purchased or obtained trough in-game login.
 The game featured a ranking system that advanced with each match.